MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/overview-teams-panels.md

 **Question:  What are your suggestions for deployment?**

-**Answer:** You will need to work with your IT team to install Teams panels, which will require Power over Ethernet (PoE) and a network connection.
+**Answer:** You need to work with your IT team to install Teams panels, which requires Power over Ethernet (PoE) and a network connection.
 We also recommend chatting with your chosen OEM about the best practices for installation depending on the type of wall such as drywall or glass.

 **Question: Do I need to have a Teams Rooms device?**

 **Answer:** You do not.
 Teams panels can also be deployed by themselves outside of rooms that don't have any in-room devices.
-Some examples we've heard of are nursing rooms and massage rooms.
+Some examples we have heard of are nursing rooms and massage rooms.
 Any bookable space can have a panel.

 **Question: How do I create an account?**

 **Answer:** Just like other Teams devices!
 In Microsoft Teams admin center, you can create an account under 'Rooms & Equipment' or, if you have an in-room device, you simply re-use the same account for the panel.
-Once signed in, in the Teams admin center, you'll see the device appear under **Teams Devices** > **Panels**.
+Once signed in, in the Teams admin center, you will see the device appear under **Teams Devices** > **Panels**.
 In the Teams Rooms Pro Management portal, the device will be visible on the Rooms and/or Inventory page.
 If the device is marked as unhealthy or non-urgent, it indicates that an update is available for installation.
 We recommend updating to the latest apps so your device is ready to go.

 **Question:  Where do I go to remotely manage the device?**